 In its simplest form, consider where the first place you would go to if you were looking to buy a product.
 For 9 out of 10 of us, we’d heard to our preferred search engine, probably Google in most cases, and pop into the search exactly what it is we are looking for.

 By incorporating good SEO practices into your digital marketing campaign, you can ensure that your website is visible in the search results when people do just that- search for products or services that you have to offer.
+If you do Need to improve google rankings so that you are above your competitors, check out this blog to help you learn what you are missing to improve visibility.

 Google in control